 Archaeology International (access from 1997 to present) produced annually, combines news about the University College London's Institute of Archaeology's activities, with reports on research, both on new and on-going projects, carried out by members of staff.
 Refereed articles reflect the broad geographical, theoretical and methodological scope of research at the Institute.
 Reports and news items cover topics such as recent publications by Institute staff, current fieldwork and aspects of the history of the Institute.
 The intended audience is both academic researchers and those with a general interest in archaeology and heritage.

-Journal of Archaeological Research (access from 1993-present) publishes the most recent international research summaries on a broad range of topics and geographical areas.
+Journal of Archaeological Research (access from 1993 to 5 years ago publishes the most recent international research summaries on a broad range of topics and geographical areas.
 The articles are intended to present the current state-of-the-discipline in regard to a particular geographic area or specific research topic or theme.

 KIVA (access from 1935-one year ago) is a general and professional forum for the archaeology, anthropology, culture and history of the American Southwest and northern Mexico.